BButner/VSCode-Heroicons-Preview/README.md

 ## 👋 Introduction

-This project aims to recreate the [VSCode MaterialDesignIcons Intellisense](https://github.com/lukas-tr/vscode-materialdesignicons-intellisense) by [@lukas-tr](https://github.com/lukas-tr).
+This project aims to recreate the [VSCode MaterialDesignIcons Intellisense](https://github.com/lukas-tr/vscode-materialdesignicons-intellisense) by [@lukas-tr](https://github.com/lukas-tr) for Heroicons.
 I personally use the aforementioned library when I'm working with Material Design Icons in my projects.
-I recently started using Heroicons, and couldn't find a similar extension in existence.
-VSCode Heroicons Preview is not as feature-rich as MDI Intellisense, however there are more planned features in the future!
+I recently started using [Heroicons](https://heroicons.com/), and couldn't find a similar extension in existence.
+VSCode Heroicons Preview is not as feature-rich as MDI Intellisense, however there are more planned in the future!

 ## 🧠 How does it work?
 The library will attempt to detect your `node_modules` folder and parse the data from the icons on an ad-hoc basis, then cache that data to lower the amount of disk reads during that session.
 This allows the extension to be independent of Heroicons updates, and prevent potential confusion.